8bitBrainProject/atari-project/analysis/README.md

 ## Plots

-Generated plots are stored in the "plots" directory.
+Generated plots for Pong games are stored in the "plots" directory.

 # Exploration

-The "exploration" directory holds artifacts from an informal ad-hoc exploration of algorithms and parameters.
+The "exploration" directory holds artifacts from an informal ad-hoc exploration of algorithms and parameters for playing Pong.
 The reward data from various runs are in its "logs" directory, plots in its "plots" directory, and the code "rewardPlotterMulti.py" plots arbitrary reward vs. episode log files.

+# Other Games

+The "other-games" directory holds its own microcosm of the above structure to support a short exploration of using these algorithms to play other games.